-Almost everyone with OCD wishes they had another type of OCD because they think it would be easier to deal with.
-This post focuses on the two reasons this isn’t true and the key factor to successfully mastering scary, unwanted thoughts and feelings that come with OCD.
+Almost everyone with OCD thinks it would be easier to deal with another type of OCD.
+This post focuses on the two reasons this isn’t true and the key factor in successfully mastering scary, unwanted thoughts and feelings that come with OCD.

 OCD Symptoms Are Hard to Deal With

 In Chapter 1 of “A Series of OCD Events,” I talked about people’s fear that their OCD thoughts mean they’re a bad person or that what the OCD says is real and will come true.
 These fears are how the OCD keeps people trapped for years or even decades.